- Public Works

-Pizza Boxes - Only portions of pizza boxes that are completely free of grease and food can be recycled.
+Pizza Boxes - Pizza boxes that are completely free of food can be recycled.
 Place them with your mixed paper recycling.

 Polyurethane - Polyurethane and other hard-coat varnish-like products are accepted during during the annual Household Hazardous Waste Collection event.
 See also Paints.

 Pool Chemicals - Pool chemicals are accepted annually during Household Hazardous Waste Collection Day.

 Pressure-Treated Lumber - see Wood.

 Propane Tanks - Propane tanks are refillable at area businesses.
 A neighbor or friend may be interested in taking your tank as a spare if it is in working condition.
 The Transfer Station accepts empty tanks for a small fee, and propane vendors will often accept empty tanks as well.

 Receipt Paper - Paper receipts from stores and businesses are all recyclable, including NCR (carbon-free) or thermal receipts that produce 2 identical receipts 1 on top of the other.
 Carbon paper (bluish-black sheets used for typing copies before the advent of copy machines) is not recyclable.
 Please separate carbon paper sheets from other paper (e.g. handwritten sales receipt books) and dispose of it in your household trash.